radishmouse/connectjs-isomorphic-talk/presentation/slides.md

 ![](img/05e.MVC.png)

+???

+Finally, all of that stuff will need to be

+swapped out

+or nested

+for internal navigation

+But...what was the point of all of this again?...

 ---

 # MV* in the Browser

 ![](img/05f.MVC.png)

+???

+Oh yeah!

+To render a DOM.

 ---

+template: cover

+# mvcwtf

+???

+what have we done?

+---

 # Shifting Responsibility

 ![](img/06a.Complexity.png)

+???

+Started with a simple model

 ---

 # Shifting Responsibility

 ![](img/06b.Complexity.png)

+???

+Then took an increasingly complicated pattern

 ---

 # Shifting Responsibility

 ![](img/06c.Complexity.png)

+???

+And moved it

+to a platform

+originally designed to show text

 ---